 Shortly after that, and following the “Great Wave” of European immigration to America, President Calvin Coolidge signed into law the Immigration Act of 1924.
 He stated plainly, “New arrivals should be limited to our own capacity to absorb them into the ranks of good citizenship.
 America must be kept American.
 For this purpose, it is necessary to enact a policy of restricted immigration.”

-In my view, after our own recent “great wave” of global immigration, it is now time for a new version of the Immigration Act.
-We need to severely restrict immigration for a while.
-Not only do we need to be selective from where we are accepting new immigrants, but we need to consider once again outright banning immigration from certain places and cultures that are now viewed as incompatible in today’s modern geopolitical landscape.
+In my view, after our recent “great wave” of global immigration today, it is now time for a new version of the Immigration Act.
+We need to severely restrict immigration.
+Not only do we need to be selective from where we are accepting new immigrants, but we need to consider once again outright banning immigration from certain places and cultures that are now seen as incompatible in today’s modern geopolitical landscape.
 No one has a right to come to America.
 Our government’s loyalty is to the American people only and to the preservation and success of America.
-Additionally, just like the in 1920’s-1950’s, we need to provide time and an opporutnity for the tens of millions of recent immigrants to assimilate.
+Additionally, just like the in 1920’s-1950’s, we need to provide time for the tens of millions of recent immigrants to assimilate.

-You can see an example of losing control of immigration by looking at the UK.
-They have flooded their small island nation with massive numbers of immigrants, and immigrants from clearly incompatible cultures.
-There are entire towns and districts with literally zero assimilation.
+You can see an example of losing control of immigrations by looking at the UK.
+They have flooded their small island country with massive numbers of immigrants, and immigrants from incompatible cultures.
+There are towns and cities with literally zero assimilation.
 They are now actually debating banning certain kitchen knives:

 They have also just recently banned Samurai swords.
-England, known throughout history for having knights and swords, is banning swords and kitchen knives due to flooding their own nation with people who are simply not part of their own culture.
+England, known throughout history for having knights and swords, is banning swords and kitchen knives due to the people they have flooded their own nation with not being part of their culture.
 It is a terrible thing to see.
 England, a nation which has been the same way for ~1,000 years, has now been changed forever in just the last generation.

 In 1950, England was 99.9% White.